camilonova/camilonova.github.io/about.md

   creditlink: http://axiacore.com
 ---

-I'm a technology entrepeneur working with global companies, I have a strong background on business and economics, and spend some time learning about marketing and managment.
+I'm a technology entrepeneur working with global companies, I have a strong background on business and economics, and spend some time learning about marketing and management.

 These are the ones that I'm currently working on it: